jayalmaraz/jay-almaraz.github.io/docs/managers/configuring-your-onboarding-flow.md

 ### Manual review

-The manual review setting for all of your tasks (besides the **Campfire Volunteer Profile**) is found on this Task Details panel.
+The manual review setting for all of your tasks (besides the **Volaby Volunteer Profile**) is found on this Task Details panel.
 Switch it on to enforce that this task is always reviewed by a manager or admin before the volunteer profile can be completed.

 Check out the [onboarding flow](#campfires-onboarding-flow) discussion above for more detail.